The Department of Labor’s Fiduciary Rule

 April 12, 2021

-The Department of Labor issued two sets of Questions and Answers on PTE 2020-02.
+The Department of Labor issues two sets of Questions and Answers on PTE 2020-02.
 One set was a detailed analysis for the industry that included guidance that may be subject to additional more onerous regulation.
 The other Q&A was designed for consumers and titled “Choosing the Right Person to Give You Investment Advice: Information for Investors in Retirement Plans and Individual Retirement Accounts.

 - “Choosing the Right Person to Give You Investment Advice: Information for Investors in Retirement Plans and Individual Retirement Accounts” includes questions a retirement investor can ask when interviewing potential advice providers, background information to help them understand the purpose of each question, and investor-focused frequently asked questions about the exemption.